BroadbandForum/usp/specification/messages/index.md

 *Note: Each search path is intended to be evaluated separately, and the results from a given search path are returned in an field dedicated to that path.
 As such, it is possible that the same information may be returned from more than one search path.
 This is intended, and the Agent should treat each search path atomically.*

 The response returns an entry for each Path Name resolved by the path given in `requested_path`.
-If a path expression specified in the request does not match any valid parameters or Objects, the response will indicate that this expression was an "invalid path", indicating that the Object or parameter does not currently exist in the Agent’s Instantiated Data Model.
+If a path expression specified in the request does not match any valid parameters or Objects, the response will indicate that this expression was an "invalid path", indicating that the Object or parameter does not currently exist in the Agent’s Supported Data Model.

 For each resolved Path Name, a `ResolvedPathResult` message is given in the Response.
 This ResolvedPathResult contains the `resolved_path`, followed by a list of parameters (`result_params`) of both the resolved_path Object and all of its sub-objects, plus their values.
 If there are no parameters, `result_params` may be empty.
 These Parameter Paths are Relative Paths to the `resolved_path`.